Woodland Café & Gift Shop at Strokestown Park

 Group Visits:

 The café is well suited to larger groups.
-To ensure a comfortable and enjoyable experience, we ask group organisers to pre-book tea and coffee, lunch, or other catering options in advance of their visit.
+To ensure a comfortable and enjoyable experience, we ask group organisers to pre-book tea and coffee, lunch, and other catering options in advance of their visit.

 Visitor Centre & Gift Shop

-Visitors can also purchase high-quality replicas of key historical documents from the archive, including the Clonahee Petition – a meaningful way to reflect on the stories encountered in the National Famine Museum and to share them with others.
+Visitors can also purchase high-quality replicas of key historical documents from the archive, including the Clonahee Petition.
+A meaningful way to reflect on the stories encountered in the National Famine Museum and to share them with others.

-The Visitor Centre and Gift Shop are dog-friendly, and well-behaved dogs are welcome to explore alongside their families.
+Both our Visitor Centre and Gift Shop are dog-friendly, and well-behaved dogs are welcome to explore alongside their families.

 Accessibility & Inclusion: